terrill/YTCA/README.md

 The user name is **uwhuskies**

+YTCA could analyze this one channel using either of the following URLs:

+**ytca.php?channelid=uwhuskies**

+**ytca.php?channelid=UCJgq3uJ5jFCbNB06TC9BFBw**

-In the YTCA Configuration block we can enter either **uwhuskies** or **UCJgq3uJ5jFCbNB06TC9BFBw** as the channel ID; both work just fine, although the former adds overhead because YTCA needs to lookup each unknown channel ID via an extra query to the YouTube Data API.
+Both of these URLs generate the same output, but the former adds overhead because YTCA needs to lookup each unknown channel ID via an extra query to the YouTube Data API.

 Output